1. THE PUBLIC GOOD: The Trust is a Registered Charity (nr.1174239) for the advancement of education in horticulture and conservation.

 3. STUDY PLACEMENTS (Free) Enable persons age 18-28 to get work experience/gain skills in :

 Separate programmes have been created for each of the above.
+Day or half day weekly, or part time.

-Full tuition will be given.
+Tuition is given.
 No previous experience required.
 Tools & gloves & refreshments provided.

 4. FOREIGN STUDENT PLACES: